eathanpage/ChestLogs/README.md

 # ChestLogs
-Allows server admins to log chest access and check logs for individual chests
+Minecraft plugin for Paper/Spigot that allows server admins to log chest access and check logs for individual chests